 With several decades of combined experience, the team at Ballindalloch use their skills to craft the finest spirit with traditional attitudes at heart of all that we do.

 With over 16 years of production experience, based initially at Auchroisk and later moving to Knockando, Colin oversees all aspects of production.
 From the very first Mash in September 2014, to the selection of casks today, he sets out the building blocks that form the basis and progression of our spirit character.

 With a natural ability to embrace the science behind whisky making, Colin has a commitment to producing an outstanding spirit that fits the profile needed for our long term maturation needs.

 Brian Robinson – Distillery Host

-With a love of whisky going back more than 20 years, Brian started his career in the whisky industry as a guide at The Glenlivet distillery in 2004.
-Later that year he took the role of Deputy Supervisor before leaving to become Senior Guide at Glenfiddich in May 2006.
-By the time he left William Grant and Sons, Brian was responsible for all front of house visitor operations.
+Brian started his career in the whisky industry as a guide at The Glenlivet distillery in 2004 before moving two years later to Glenfiddich.
+By the time he left William Grant and Sons to join Ballindalloch in April 2014, he was responsible for all front of house visitor operations.

 Having watched as the distillery was brought to life, and with responsibility for the non- production aspects of the Distillery, Brian is perfectly placed to share a passion for Ballindalloch and the long term plans for the whisky.